-- Restoring back to factory size
+- Converting block back to factory size

 Measure the sleeve top-middle-bottom, rotate the sleeve 90 degrees, and measure again top-middle-bottom.
 Therefore the average measurement is the size of the cylinder sleeve.
 Use this measurement to calculate interference fit.
 Some minor sleeve distortion may have occurred during shipment.
 The sleeve will conform to shape after it is pressed into the cylinder bore.
-A little trick to aid in pressing in a sleeve is to refrigerate or freeze the sleeve to shrink it slightly.
+A little trick to aid in pressing in a sleeve is to refrigerate or freeze the sleeve to shrink it.
 So stick the sleeve into the freezer AFTER you measure it.

 It is time to determine how much press is needed for the application.
 Usually .003 for most applications.
 Please keep in mind that the machinist’s past experiences should also be considered.

-There are numerous factors that will affect the amount of press required hold the sleeve in place.
+There are numerous factors that will affect the amount of press required hold the sleeve in place:

-- The location of the damage: crack or hole.
+- The location of the damage, crack or hole.

 - A long crack or a large chunk missing will reduce press because the damage will open under stress.
 Increase or decrease the amount of press according to what will seal the damage.
-Pressure testing recommended.

 - (an air cooled aluminum jug vs. a high nickel block and a lightweight design vs. a rigid type block casting).